openSUSE/news-o-o/_posts/2011-09-24-opensuse-weekly-news-issue-194-is-out-with-hackweek-7-women-in-opensuse-and-wunderlist.markdown

   * Manage tasks using keyboard shortcuts

 This app can even work offline.
 Once you open it, you will be prompted to make an
         account.
-If you don™t want to make one, you can click on ˜No Thanks™, and still use the app.
+If you donâ€™t want to make one, you can click on â€˜No Thanksâ€™, and still use the app.
         You can create, manage, edit, and even add more tasks without the need to have a net connection.

-Though you don™t have to register on Wunderlist, but if you do, you get sync features.
+Though you donâ€™t have to register on Wunderlist, but if you do, you get sync features.
         This will enable you to access your tasks across various platforms that have Wunderlist (like iOS, Android, and Windows) (...)

-
+â€

 ### Reviews and Essays

+â€œ

         [MakeUseOf/Justin Pot: NetbootCD: Install Ubuntu, Fedora, Debian & More From One CD](http://www.makeuseof.com/tag/netbootcd-install-ubuntu-fedora-debian-cd-linux/)

 Tired of burning a new CD every time a new version of your favourite Linux distro comes out?
 Then stop.
 Use NetbootCD to download and install your choice of [Ubuntu](http://www.makeuseof.com/tags/ubuntu/), [Debian](http://www.makeuseof.com/tags/debian/), [Fedora](http://www.makeuseof.com/tag/fedora-15-bringing-latest-linux/), openSUSE, Mandriva, CentOS or Slackware from a single disk.
 This handy disk downloads and runs the net installation tools for several distros, and is always capable of finding the latest version of your Linux operating system.
-Burn this tool once and you™ll never need to burn a Linux distro to CD again.
+Burn this tool once and youâ€™ll never need to burn a Linux distro to CD again.

-Using NetbootCD isn™t necessarily easy.
-You™ll need to learn to use text-based installers instead of the GUI versions found on live CDs.
+Using NetbootCD isnâ€™t necessarily easy.
+Youâ€™ll need to learn to use text-based installers instead of the GUI versions found on live CDs.
 To me though, this is a small price to pay to contain my steadily-growing pile of Linux CDs. (...)

-
+â€

+â€œ

         [Datamation/Bruce Byfield: Windows 8, Metro, and the Linux Desktop](http://www.datamation.com/open-source/windows-8-metro-and-the-linux-desktop-1.html)